DocMed1234/DocMed1234/README.md

 ### Hi there 👋

+DocMed is a Telimedicine AI based Healthcare Application

 <!--
 **DocMed1234/DocMed1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.